Journalist,

 During the school year, she reports for KBIA, mid-Missouri's NPR station, where she covers daily news and local incarcerated populations.
 She also writes for the Columbia Missourian, but her greatest passion is reporting on criminal justice and prison accountability.

-This summer she is worked as an innovation fellow through the Reynolds Journalism Institute at WWNO, the NPR affiliate in New Orleans.
+Last summer she worked as an innovation fellow through the Reynolds Journalism Institute at WWNO, the NPR affiliate in New Orleans.
 She created data visualizations for the team and built a toolkit for reporters to easily incorporate data into future stories.

 S